Skip to main content

 Las Vegas Xeriscape Conversion: What Property Owners Need to Know

-The Southern Nevada Water Authority Cash for Grass Program
+The SNWA Cash for Grass Program

-Nevada Assembly Bill 356 and the 2027 Deadline
+Nevada AB 356 and the January 1, 2027 Deadline

 The Economics of Xeriscape Conversion